-The Town of Cary is continuing to oversee sustainability initiatives in Cary’s fire stations.
-A contractor, Southern Energy Management, completed audits of the six existing fire station buildings and delivered a final report, which outlined energy conservation measures, associated costs, and estimated carbon and energy cost savings.
-The Town continues work on its Climate Showcase Fire Station, which will include solar thermal hot water heating and a solar photovoltaic array.
-The Fire Department has also developed a no-idling policy and scoped an inter-station energy challenge from August to December 2012.
-The August results showed that the winning fire station reduced its energy use by 16 percent over the last year.
-In addition, the Alternative Fuel Work Group has scoped a propane retrofit pilot for the Police Department.
+The Town of Cary continues to oversee sustainability initiatives in Cary’s fire stations.
+A contractor, Southern Energy Management, completed retrofits on the six existing fire station buildings and is currently evaluating their results.
+In June 2013, the Town held a ribbon cutting ceremony for its Climate Showcase Fire Station, with over 150 people in attendance.
+The fire station includes solar thermal hot water heating and a solar photovoltaic array.
+Additionally, the Town’s Fire Department has developed a no-idling policy for its vehicles and sponsored an inter-station energy challenge from August to December 2012.
+The overall results showed the winning fire station to have reduced its energy use by 15 percent over the last year.
+In addition, the Sustainable Fleet Team has drafted a fleet efficiency policy.
 The Town of Cary had an intern summarize and analyze fire station energy performance data from Cary, Raleigh, Durham, Chapel Hill, and Charlotte, and the analysis was presented at the August 2012 International Association of Fire Chiefs conference in Denver, Colorado.
-Future activities include working on a teen outreach component of the program and continuing progress on all sustainability initiatives.
+Finally, the Town launched the Chief’s Energy Challenge, which has eight communities signed up for the challenge.
+Future activities include implementing the Chief’s Energy Challenge, working on a teen outreach component of the program, releasing a sustainability smartphone app, and continuing progress on all sustainability initiatives.

 Regional Program to Promote Sustainable Police and Fire Departments